Natural History Museum, Vienna: Expedition to the Brazilian rainforests

 To mark the marriage of his daughter Leopoldine to the heir to the Portuguese throne, Dom Pedro, Emperor Francis II sponsored a scientific expedition to her new home country of Brazil in 1817.
 Two Austrian frigates accompanied the archduchess on her journey to Rio de Janeiro.

 Those taking part in the expedition, carried out under the scientific direction of the head of the history collection, included the researchers Johann Mikan and Johann Emmanuel, as well as the taxidermist Johann Natterer and the landscape painter Thomas Ender.
 The expedition lasted 18 years and aimed to collect all plants, animals, and minerals of scientific interest and bring them back to Vienna.

 The Novara sails the globe

 The most ambitious Austrian expedition was carried out by the SMS Novara, a frigate which sailed the world between 1857 and 1859.
 The scientific responsibility for this expedition was shared by the Academy of Sciences and the Geography Society.
 The man behind the project was Archduke Ferdinand Maximilian, Commander in Chief of the Austrian Navy.

-Among the advisors was the famous naturalist and researcher Alexander von Humboldt.
-Many well-known scientists took part in the two-year journey, including the geologist Ferdinand von Hochstetter, ethnologist Karl von Scherzer and zoologist Georg Ritter von Frauenfeld.
+Among the advisors was the naturalist and researcher Alexander von Humboldt.
+Many scientists took part in the two-year journey, including the geologist Ferdinand von Hochstetter, ethnologist Karl von Scherzer and zoologist Georg Ritter von Frauenfeld.
 The entire journey was documented in hundreds of sketches and paintings by the landscape artist Josef Selleny.
 The scientists returned home with a vast haul of minerals, animals, plants and items of ethnological interest.